WayneDW/WayneDW.github.io/_posts/2025-08-09-reparametrization-gumble-max-trick.md

 \end{align}
 $$

-We observe that the first term in RHS suffers from the large variance issue and is not differentiable (?).
+We observe that the first term in RHS suffers from the large variance issue and is not *differentiable*.

 ### Continuous Variables